-Deleted: <#>Subject to Subsection 108(8), NICTA shall include in the Universal Access and Service Fund website information regarding the activities undertaken by the UAS Board and NICTA in fulfilling the objective set out in Section 90, including (without limitation) -<#>(a) the annual reports of the UAS Board; and ¶ <#>(b) NICTA's annual reports; and ¶ <#>(c) information about the UAS Board, its membership, and its role; and <#>(d) information about UAS Project proposals; and¶ <#>(e) information about current UAS Project requests for proposals; and ¶ <#>(f) information about current and past UAS Projects which have been awarded funds from the Universal Access and Service Fund; and ¶ <#>(g) the Act and any other legislation, regulations, guidelines or procedures regarding the fulfilment of the objectives set out in Section 90; and \P <#>(h) any other information that the

-UAS Board and/or NICTA consider relevant and appropriate for inclusion on
+- (1) Within six (6) months of the Succession Date, NICTA shall establish a website for the Universal Access and Service Fund. - (2) Subject to Subsection 108(8), NICTA shall include in the Universal Access and Service Fund website information regarding the activities undertaken by the UAS Board and NICTA in fulfilling the objective set out in Section 90, including (without limitation) - (a) the annual reports of the UAS Board; and - (b) NICTA's annual reports; and - (c) information about the UAS Board, its membership, and its role; and - (d) information about UAS Project proposals; and - (e) information about current UAS Project requests for proposals; and - (f) information about current and past UAS Projects which have been awarded funds from the Universal Access and Service Fund; and - (g) the Act and any other legislation, regulations, guidelines or procedures regarding the fulfilment of the objectives set out in Section 90; and - (h) any other information that the UAS Board and/or NICTA consider relevant and appropriate for inclusion on the web site. - (3) NICTA shall endeavour to keep the information on the Universal Access and Service Fund website up to date.

-PART VI. - INTERCONNECTION AND WHOLESALE ACCESS.
+PART VI - INTERCONNECTION AND WHOLESALE ACCESS.

 - (a) This Part sets out a wholesale access regime for the ICT industry in Papua New Guinea. - (b) NICTA may recommend to the Minister that certain wholesale services should be declared services.
 NICTA's recommendation is based on the application of declaration criteria.
-The Minister may accept or reject NICTA's recommendation. - (c) Access providers who supply declared services are required to comply with non-discrimination obligations in relation to those declared services, unless they are the beneficiary of an access exemption. - (d) The terms and conditions on which access providers are required to comply with the non-discrimination obligations are subject to agreement.
+The Minister may accept or reject NICTA's recommendation. - (c) Access providers who supply declared services are required to comply with nondiscrimination obligations in relation to those declared services, unless they are the beneficiary of an access exemption. - (d) The terms and conditions on which access providers are required to comply with the non-discrimination obligations are subject to agreement.
 An access provider or a related company shall not prevent or hinder the fulfilment of a non-discrimination obligation. - (e) Access seekers are similarly subject to any-to-any connectivity obligations and shall acquire certain designated interconnection services from access providers. - (f) If agreement cannot be reached, but the access provider has given a RIO, the terms and conditions of access are as set out in the RIO.
 If agreement cannot be reached, but no RIO is in operation, the terms and conditions are to be determined by NICTA acting as an arbitrator. - (g) NICTA may conduct an arbitration of a dispute about access to declared services.
 NICTA's determination of the arbitration must not be inconsistent with the non-discrimination obligations or a RIO.